abinit/abipy_book/abipy_book/bse/lesson_bse.md

    in the optical threshold as well as in the amplitude of the first peak.
    This simple analysis tells us that the first peak in the absorption spectrum of silicon has a strong excitonic character that is not correctly described within the RPA.
-   Our first BS spectrum is not converged at all and it barely resembles the experimental result, nevertheless this unconverged calculation is already able to capture the most important physics.
+   Our first BS spectrum is not converged at all, and it barely resembles the experimental result, nevertheless this unconverged calculation is already able to capture the most important physics.